chhunsocheat/Merus-Band/Deploy.md

 # Link to the deployed app
 Here is the link: https://band-quest.web.app/

+**Note**
-**Note**: If you are running the app for the first, the server might have to be turned on because heroku's dyna will be asleep after 1 hour of inactivity.
+If you are running the app for the first, the server might have to be turned on because heroku's dyna will be asleep after 1 hour of inactivity.

 ## Frontend